Protective Provisions and Maintenance of Student Records.

 (a) Written notifications received in accordance with G.S.
 7B-3101 and information gained from examination of juvenile records in accordance with G.S.
 7B-3100 are confidential records, are not public records as defined under G.S.
 132-1, and shall not be made part of the student's official record under G.S.
 115C-402.
 Immediately upon receipt, the principal shall maintain these documents in a safe, locked record storage that is separate from the student's other school records.
 The principal shall shred, burn, or otherwise destroy documents received in accordance with G.S.
 7B-3100 to protect the confidentiality of the information when the principal receives notification that the court dismissed the petition under G.S.
 7B-2411, the court transferred jurisdiction over the student to superior court under G.S.
 7B-2200.5 or G.S.
 7B-2200, or the court granted the student's petition for expunction of the records.
 The principal shall shred, burn, or otherwise destroy all information gained from examination of juvenile records in accordance with G.S.
 7B-3100 when the principal finds that the school no longer needs the information to protect the safety of or to improve the educational opportunities for the student or others.
 In no case shall the principal make a copy of these documents.

 (b) Documents received under this section shall be used only to protect the safety of or to improve the education opportunities for the student or others.
 Information gained in accordance with G.S.
 7B-3100 shall not be the sole basis for a decision to suspend or expel a student.
+The principal of the school shall make an individualized decision related to the status of the student during the pendency of the matter and not have an automatic suspension policy.
 Upon receipt of each document, the principal shall share the document with those individuals who have (i) direct guidance, teaching, or supervisory responsibility for the student, and (ii) a specific need to know in order to protect the safety of the student or others.
 Those individuals shall indicate in writing that they have read the document and that they agree to maintain its confidentiality.
 Failure to maintain the confidentiality of these documents as required by this section is grounds for the dismissal of an employee who is not employed on contract, grounds for dismissal of an employee on contract in accordance with G.S.
 115C-325.4(a)(9), and grounds for dismissal of an employee who is a career employee in accordance with G.S.
 115C-325(e)(1)i.

 § 115C-405.
 Reserved for future codification purposes.